ForgeRock/PSD2-Accelerators/README.md

 # AM Setup
 ## AM Artifact
-Because the official release containing the mTLS setup is not yet released as version 6.5.1, there's also a version of AM included (release candidate 2) which can be found here: [https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1-RC2/AM-6.5.1-RC2.war](https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1-RC2/AM-6.5.1-RC2.war)
+Release 6.5.1 contains support for setting up mTLS and can be downloaded here: [https://backstage.forgerock.com/downloads/browse/am/latest](https://backstage.forgerock.com/downloads/browse/am/latest).
+You'll need a valid Backstage subscription to get it.

-The built JAR is also available in case it's not possible to build it yourself and can be found here: [https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1-RC2/yes-openam-extensions-1.0-SNAPSHOT.jar](https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1-RC2/yes-openam-extensions-1.0-SNAPSHOT.jar)
+The built JAR is available in case it's not possible to build it yourself and can be found here: [https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1/yes-openam-extensions-1.0-SNAPSHOT.jar](https://github.com/ForgeRock/PSD2-Accelerators/releases/download/v6.5.1/yes-openam-extensions-1.0-SNAPSHOT.jar)

-## Building (the official way)
+## Building
 Ensure that you have access to the ForgeRock maven repositories.
 This requires a backstage account which is associated with a ForgeRock subscription.

 Detailed instructions for setting up maven repository access can be found here: [https://backstage.forgerock.com/knowledge/kb/article/a74096897](https://backstage.forgerock.com/knowledge/kb/article/a74096897)